docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Type: ``Array of ListItem``

-For a :ref:`ListBox`, an array of :ref:`ListItem` objects for the current selection in a multi-selection list.
+For a :ref:`control-type-listbox`, an array of :ref:`listitem` objects for the current selection in a multi-selection list.
 Setting this value causes the selected item to be highlighted and to be scrolled into view if necessary.
 If no items are selected, the value is ``null``.
 Set to ``null`` to deselect all items.